Associate the uppercase letter H and lowercase letter h with the /h/ sound, as in hippo, hat, and ham.

 - Instruct the children to circle the letter H in the word on each card while saying the /h/ sound.

-- Allow the children to pretend to feed the hotdog word cards to the hippo puppet by sliding the card through the slit cut.
+- Allow the children to pretend to feed the hotdog word cards to the hippo puppet by sliding into the puppet's mouth.

 Identify the target sound in words

-- Make a list of the words from the hungry hippo activity (i.e., hat, ham, hip, hit, hot, hop, hug, hum).
+- Make a list of the words from the hungry hippo activity (e.g., hat, ham, hip, hit, hot, hop, hug, hum).

-- Help the children identify the beginning and rhyme ending sounds of each word on the list by tapping their head for the beginning sound of the word and toes for the rest of the word (e.g., hat = /h/ tap head and /at/ tap toes).
+- Help the children identify the beginning and ending sounds of each word on the list by tapping their head for the beginning sound of the word and toes for the rest of the word (e.g., hat = /h/ tap head + /at/ tap toes).

 - Point out that all of the words have the /h/ sound at the beginning of the word and start with the letter H.